 With runway excursions being the most frequent accident type in aviation, organisations from across the world have collaborated on the Global Action Plan for the Prevention of Runway Excursions (GAPPRE).
 This post provides more information on this plan and describes some of the ways we can reduce this important safety risk.
+Now available with both Parts 1 and 2.

 The runway excursion challenge